 Are you a fan of all things antique and vintage?
 I’m sharing some wonderful ways to use your special vintage finds for Christmas decor.

-Most of you know by now that I LOVE searching for the perfect antique and vintage treasures whenever I can.
+Here’s a little something you should know about me… I LOVE searching for the perfect antique and vintage treasures any chance I get.

-It could have something to do with the fact that I live in a 1920 beach house and it’s easy to love anything old and charmingly vintage.
+It could have something to do with the fact that I live in a 1920 beach house.
+When you live in an old house, it’s easy to gravitate towards anything charmingly vintage.

 Affiliate links are used for your convenience.
 Read my full disclosure here.

 Where are Some of the Best Places to Shop for that Favorite Thrift Store Find?

 The Christmas season is my favorite time of year to decorate.
 When it comes to home decor Christmas shopping, there are several options to choose from.